-As we already mentioned, these seeds coming from hermaphrodite pollen will mantain this undesirable trait, so it is recommended not to grow them.
+As we already mentioned, these seeds coming from hermaphrodite pollen will maintain this undesirable trait, so it is recommended not to grow them.

 We hope that these tips will help you to efficiently detect hermaphrodite plants, so you can get the most out of your sinsemilla marijuana crop!!

-This is the common seeds cultivators have used over the years in the production of marijuana.
-These seeds comprise of a 50:50 male to female seeds in number and if to be used, the males have to diligently separated from the female seeds.
+These are the common seeds cultivators have used over the years in the production of marijuana.
+These seeds comprise 50:50 male to female seeds in number and if to be used, the males have to diligently separate from the female seeds.

-This type when used produce only female plants.
+This type when used produces only female plants.
 They do not occur naturally but are scientifically produced.
 This is the most efficient option to be used in the cultivation of marijuana.

 This is for producers who don’t want the plants to have seeds although there is still room for exceptions.
 It’s strongly advised to keep the male pollens out of the cultivation room except when needed.
 This could cause a reduction in the plant yield and the taste ruined.

-Generally, averting female pollination is desired by cultivators because the energy and nutrients used in fertilization is converted to the production of cannabinoids and buds which are highly valuable.
-Non fertilized plants produce more sugar, THC and produces denser and more fragrant flowers which is ideal from medicinal purposes due to its high active ingredients.
+Generally, averting female pollination is desired by cultivators because the energy and nutrients used in fertilization are converted to the production of cannabinoids and buds which are highly valuable.
+Non fertilized plants produce more sugar, THC and produce denser and more fragrant flowers which is ideal for medicinal purposes due to their high active ingredients.

 These two compounds are responsible for the observed effects of marijuana.
 There are differences between these compounds and they are explained below:

 THC represents tetrahydrocannabinol.
 It’s responsible for the psychoactive effect of marijuana.
-Tetrahydrocannabinol is known to mimic the effects of anandamide on brain memories, increase in cognitive processes and motoric.
-It also has effects on fertility, hunger, pain and depression.
+Tetrahydrocannabinol is known to mimic the effects of anandamide on brain memories, increase cognitive processes, and motor.
+It also has effects on fertility, hunger, pain, and depression.
 For therapeutic benefits, strains with high THC contents are sought after.

 Cannabidiol is a psychoactive substance commonly used in medicine.
 CBD acts synergistically with Thc in certain ways such as suppressing the psychedelic effects which is a great advantage in the therapeutics of marijuana.